 - ¼ tsp kosher salt, plus more to taste

-- 8–10 oz large shrimp or prawns -raw or cooked, peeled and deveined (or Tofu, cubed)
+- 8–10 oz large shrimp or prawns -raw or cooked, peeled and deveined (or make this Crispy Tofu)

 - drizzle of toasted sesame oil

 - chili flakes, chili threads, or sriracha sauce

-Heat oil in a large skillet over medium high heat.
+Heat oil in a large skillet over medium-high heat.
 Add onions, and saute, stirring often until just tender about 2-3 minutes.
-Add brussel sprouts, turn heat down to medium, and saute until just tender, about 5 minutes, stirring often.
+Add shredded brussel sprouts, turn the heat down to medium, and saute until just tender, about 5 minutes, stirring often.
 You want them to be wilted, not overly cooked.
-Season with salt and pepper.
+Season generously with salt and pepper.

 Make a well in the middle of the pan, and add prawns, and a little drizzle of sesame oil, and continue stirring the shrimp until cook through, about 3-4 minutes.
 Stir everything together, season with the Furikake spice blend, taste, adjust salt if necessary.
 I usually add a generous pinch moreof salt, along with more Furikake.